oGaabs/oGaabs/README.md

 </h2>

 <div align="center">
-<em> I’m studying the 4th semester of Systems Development Technician at Unicamp Technical High School of Campinas – COTUCA.</em>
+<em> I’m studying the 2th semester of Software Enginnering at UNASP, ex-Motorola and I'm a ex-COTUCA - Technician at Escola Técnica Superior Unicamp de Campinas in Systems Development.</em>
 </div>

 ---